| Institutional

 among equipment

+sales and this is impacting margins."
 On October 5th Danka issued yet another earnings warning, and announced

 that the